Proton CamPro engine: CamPro CPS and VIM engine

 The CamPro CPS engine uses a variable valve lift system (Cam Profile Switching system) and a variable length intake manifold (VIM; not to be confused with the stand-alone IAFM used in the 2008 Proton Saga) to boost maximum power and improve the CPS engine's torque curve over the original CamPro engine.

 The engine's Variable-length Intake Manifold (VIM) switches between a long intake manifold at low engine speeds and a short intake manifold at higher engine speeds.
 Proton cars use a longer intake manifold to achieve slower air flow; as it was found that promotes better mixing with fuel.
 The short intake manifold allows more air in faster.
 This is beneficial at high RPMs.

 The Cam Profile Switching (CPS) system uses a tri-lobe camshaft to switch between two different cam profiles.
 One cam profile provides low valve lift, while the other cam profile has a high valve lift.
 The low valve lift cam profile is used at low to mid engine speeds to maintain idling quality and reduce emissions, while the high lift cam profile is used when the engine is spinning at mid to high engine speeds improve peak horsepower and torque.
 Unlike the other similar variable valve timing systems such as the Honda VTEC, the Toyota VVT-i and the Mitsubishi MIVEC which use rocker arm locking pins to change the valve timing, the CPS system uses direct-acting tappets with locking pins to change the valve timing and lift profile.

 VIM switches from the long to short runner at 4,800 rpm, while the CPS system switches over at 3,800 rpm (4,400 rpm in the Proton Satria Neo CPS).
 The result is 125 bhp at 6,500 rpm and 150 Nm of torque at 4,500 rpm compared to the non-CPS CamPro's 110 bhp at 6,000 rpm and 148 Nm of torque at 4,000 rpm.
 Proton claims that there is better response and torque at low engine speeds of between 2000 - 2500 rpm.

 The new CPS engine first made its debut in the face-lifted Proton Gen•2 launched in Thailand in 2008, and made its first Malaysian debut in the Proton Waja CamPro 1.6 Premium (CPS).

-Cracked engine blocks

-The CamPro CPS engine has a known issue with cracked engine blocks due to use of material.